Hezbollah: Funding

-The latest reports in Canada, show that the country has long been a hub of Hezbollah’s financial networks.
-As of 2025, the organization continues its activity in Canada, using car trade making a profit of cars shipped through the The Port of Montreal.
+The latest reports in Canada, show that the country has long been a hub of Hezbollah's financial networks.
+As of 2025, the organisation continues its activity in Canada, using car trade making a profit on cars shipped through the Port of Montreal.
 In 2024 Canada launched Operation Vector in which it prevented the smuggling of 598 cars with the estimated value of $34.5 million.
 Other financial networks include fake charities, money laundering, cryptocurrencies, money services businesses (MSBs) and informal value transfer systems (IVTS) like hawalas.